Project-OpenBytes/portex/docs/source/schema/primitive_types.rst

  Primitive Types
 #################

-OpenBytes Schema provides a set of primitive types:
+Portex provides a set of primitive types:

 *********
  boolean